MoritzGoeckel/MLang/README.md

 # MLang

 MLang is my strictly typed programming language with full type inference that compiles to LLVM.
 The language is build on top of ANTLR4 as the front-end and targets LLVM JIT as the backend.
 The project is tested with the google test framework.
-This is a multiplatform project targeting both linux and windows.
+This is a multiplatform project targeting both Linux and Windows.

 This language is build solely for fun and educational purposes, so maybe you should not use this in production 🐴

+You can download the executables for Windows and Linux in the [release section](https://github.com/MoritzGoeckel/MLang/releases/).

 ## Features